 But since police at checkpoints stop and question drivers randomly, how are they legal?

 The U.S. Supreme Court ruled in 1990 that states had a compelling interest in eradicating drunk driving, and that public safety concerns outweighed any concerns about "intrusion" into drivers' privacy.
 The challengers in the case had claimed that these checkpoints were unreasonable searches under the 4th Amendment, but the Court found them reasonable under the circumstances.
 Checkpoints reduce alcohol-related crashes by about 20 percent, according to a U.S. Centers for Disease Control report combining the results of 23 scientific studies.

-DUI checkpoints are not conducted in the following 11 states because they are either considered illegal by law or state constitution, or the state lacks authority to conduct them:
+While federal law condones checkpoints for the purpose of maintaining safer roadways, states are free to decide whether or not to use them.
+DUI checkpoints are not conducted in 12 states because they are either considered illegal by law or state constitution, or the state lacks authority to conduct them: